Shweta-codes6/District_Health_Analytics_SQL/README.md

 # District_Health_Analytics_SQL

-Delving into the Health Services Data of Koraput's Sub-districts
+Health Services Data of Koraput's Sub-districts

 My primary aim was to understand the dynamics of healthcare facilities and service utilisation throughout the month of January in 2021-22.
 The series of SQL queries in this analysis collectively yields substantial insights that holds significant relevance for Healthcare Management and Decision-making within the boundaries of the Koraput district.